-Hundreds of fascinating and informed speakers have passed through Changing Times over the years, and the group has welcomed and/or introduced many now well-known names from the world of alternative research, including Ian R Crane and Geoff Stray, both of whom gave their first-ever lectures here.
+Hundreds of fascinating and informed speakers have passed through Changing Times over the years, and the group has welcomed and/or introduced many now well-known names from the world of alternative research, including the late Ian R Crane and Geoff Stray, both of whom gave their first-ever lectures here.
 More mainstream names have included human rights campaigner Peter Tatchell and the MP Norman Baker.
 Changing Times is, however, firmly politically and religiously unbiased in its content and seekers from all spectrums are welcome.

 Changing Times was co-founded by renowned mysteries researcher and author Andy Thomas, who introduces the lectures.
 Andy’s own work has been much acclaimed and more information on his activities can be found at his website: